 Read the full ranking methodology for more.

 Wabash College is the ideal choice for students thinking about a Mathematics degree.
-This is quite a common major at Wabash, with 14.6% of undergraduates enrolled in it.
+Experience a strong focus on Mathematics inside the major at Wabash.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Crawfordsville, Indiana.

 Harvey Mudd College is a wonderful option for students pursuing a Mathematics degree.
 With 22 undergrads, Math is one of most popular majors at Harvey Mudd College.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.

 Allen University is among your top options if you're planning on studying Mathematics.
-Math is one of the most popular majors at Allen University with more than 7 graduations in 2017.
+10.6% of undergrads at Allen University are Math students.
 The surrounding area of a major urban center is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.

 It's hard to beat Bryn Mawr College if you want to study Mathematics.
-Experience a deep focus on Mathematics in the program at Bryn Mawr.
+10.0% of undergraduates at Bryn Mawr College are Math majors.
 The location of Bryn Mawr, Pennsylvania, is decent for learners who like a quiet, suburban area.

 University of Chicago is among your best bets if you want to study Mathematics.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.